vaanarch/presence/README.md

 ```
 brew install git
 ```
-Once you've installed the git, you can follow the few simple steps described [here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) to initialize a git repo on your machine, committing and pushing it to your GitHub account, essentially uploading it.
-Note, don't upload the virtual env folder you've created, make another directory someplace else and make that your project folder for your python scripts.
+Once you've installed the git, you can follow the few simple steps described [here](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/) to initialize a git repo on your machine, committing and pushing it to your GitHub account, basically uploading it and keeping in sync. *Note, don't upload the virtual env folder you've created, make another directory someplace else and make that your project folder for your python scripts.*